-Orientation and Family Programs is the centralized resource on campus for families of George Mason students.
+New Student and Family Programs is the centralized resource on campus for families of George Mason students.
 Below you will find a list of frequently asked questions on a variety of topics.
-Clicking on a topic would reveal frequently asked questions pertaining to that topic.
-If you have other questions or need additional information, please contact our office by calling 703-993-2475 or e-mailing to email@example.com.
+Clicking on a topic reveals frequently asked questions pertaining to that topic.
+If you have other questions or need additional information, please contact our office by calling 703-993-2475 or sending an email to firstname.lastname@example.org.

 Where can my student purchase textbooks?

-Textbooks can be purchased or online or in person through George Mason University’s Bookstore located in the Johnson Center on the Fairfax campus.
+Textbooks can be purchased online or in person through George Mason University’s Bookstore located in the Johnson Center on the Fairfax campus.
 Textbooks ordered online through the bookstore can be shipped to your student directly or can be picked up in the bookstore on campus.
-Please note, in some cases specific textbooks may only be available at the Prince William campus.
+Please note, in some cases specific textbooks may only be available at the Science and Technology campus.